 - 1. All employees within the bargaining unit shall have within the duty week a minimum amount of time for preparation and planning. - a.
-Elementary (Modified Wednesday Schedule) - 1.)
-Educators shall have a minimum of two hundred twenty (220) minutes for preparation each week, free from specific duty assignments.
+Elementary - 1.)
+An educator shall have a minimum of two hundred twenty (220) minutes for preparation each week, free from specific duty assignments.
 Preparation time shall be in twenty (20)-minute block minimums. - 2.)
-Educators shall have a minimum of two (2) consecutive hours on all modified Wednesdays for use as preparation free from specific duty assignments. - 3.)
-If a teacher receives fewer than two hundred twenty (220) minutes of preparation time in a five-day workweek, the educator shall be compensated at their hourly rate of pay (in fifteen (15-)minute increments) for the amount of preparation time under two hundred twenty (220) minutes. - 4.)
+If an educator receives fewer than two hundred twenty (220) minutes of preparation time in a five-day workweek, the educator shall be compensated at their hourly rate of pay (in fifteen (15)-minute increments) for the amount of preparation time under two hundred twenty (220) minutes. - 3.)
 Schools must identify all of the time, including specials that will be used for preparation time.
-A schedule indicating all designated preparation time shall be distributed to educators within ten (10) workdays after the beginning of the school year. - a.
-These schedules must be compiled and furnished to ATF within 25 workdays after the beginning of the school year. - 5.)
-If an abbreviated day on a Wednesday, elementary educators who lose preparation time will be granted preparation time lost at a date later in the school year.
-The parties agree the District will be required to grant educators up to two (2) hours of lost preparation time per school year, regardless of the actual number of hours lost due to Wednesday abbreviated days.
-The date(s) will be mutually agreed upon by the District and the Federation. - 6.)
-Elementary school itinerant art and music teachers shall be allowed sufficient time (10 to 15 minutes) to transition from one intraschool class teaching assignment to another.
-Such time shall not be considered preparation time. - 7.)
-Time an educator is required to perform non instructional duties is not considered preparation time.
+A schedule indicating all designated preparation time shall be distributed to teachers within ten (10) workdays after the beginning of the school year. - a.
+If identified preparation time is less than two hundred twenty (220) minutes each week, schools will ensure that morning and/or afternoon recesses are 20 minutes. - b.
+20-minute recesses will be designated as preparation time for all educators who are not assigned to recess duty. - 4.)
+Time an educator is required to perform non instructional duties is not considered preparation time. - 5.)
+Time spent in collaboration time is not considered preparation time. - 6.)
+Provided the two hundred twenty (220) minutes for preparation time has been met, the time above the two hundred twenty (220) may be designated for collaboration.

+7.)
+Elementary school itinerant art and music teachers shall be allowed sufficient time (ten (10) to fifteen(15) minutes) to transition from one intraschool class teaching assignment to another.
+Such time shall not be considered preparation time.